Pseudo-Labeling for Kernel Ridge Regression under Covariate Shift: Problem setup

 For both ridge regression \eqref{eqn-ridge} and its kernelized version \eqref{eqn-krr}, choosing a large $\lambda$ shrinks the variance but inflates the bias.
 Quality outputs hinge on a balance between the above two effects.
 In practice, tuning is often based on risk estimation using hold-out validation, cross-validation, and so on.
 For instance, suppose that we have a finite set $\Lambda$ of candidate tuning parameters.
 Each $\lambda \in \Lambda$ is associated with a candidate model $\widehat{f}_{\lambda} \in \functionclass$ that solves the program \eqref{eqn-krr}.
 If the responses $\{ y_{0i} \}_{i=1}^{n_0}$ in the target data were observed, we could estimate the out-of-sample risk of every $\widehat{f}_{\lambda} $ by its empirical version

 and then select the one with the smallest empirical risk.
 Unfortunately, the missing responses in the target data create a visible obstacle.
-Although the source data are labeled, they are not representative for the target distribution in the presence of covariate shift.
-The tuning parameter with the best predictive performance on the source could be sub-optimal for the target.
-We need a reliable estimate of the target risk.
-This is no easy task in general.
-Another issue is that even if a risk estimate is available, it is still not clear whether training on the source and tuning on the target is good enough.
+Although the source samples are labeled, they are not representative for the target distribution in the presence of covariate shift.
+The tuning parameter with the best predictive performance on the source could be sub-optimal for the target, as is shown in the numerical example in \Cref{sec-intro}.

 Theoretical studies also shed lights on the impact of covariate shift.
 Below is one example.